camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 This operational procedure is a step-by-step guide on how to restore operations in the case of a total region failure.
 It explains how to temporarily restore functionality in the surviving region, and how to ultimately do a full recovery to restore the dual-region setup.
 The operational procedure builds on top of the [dual-region AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md), but is generally applicable for any dual-region setup.

-Before proceeding with the operational procedure, you must thoroughly read and comprehend the contents of the [dual-region concept page](./../../concepts/multi-region/dual-region.md).
+Before proceeding with the operational procedure, thoroughly review and understand the contents of the [dual-region concept page](./../../concepts/multi-region/dual-region.md).
 This page outlines various limitations and requirements pertinent to the procedure, which are crucial for successful execution.

 ## Disclaimer

 :::danger

-- Customers must develop and test the below-described operational procedure in non-production environments based on the framework steps outlined by Camunda, **before applying them in production setups**.
+- Customers must develop and test the operational procedure described below in non-production environments based on the framework steps outlined by Camunda **before applying them in production setups**.
 - Before advancing to production go-live, validating these procedures with Camunda is strongly recommended.
-- Customers are solely responsible for detecting any regional failures and implementing the necessary described operational procedure.
+- Customers are solely responsible for detecting any regional failures and implementing the necessary operational procedure described.

 :::

 ## Prerequisites

-- A dual-region Camunda 8 setup installed in 2 different regions, preferably derived from our [AWS dual-region guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md).
+- A dual-region Camunda 8 setup installed in two different regions, preferably derived from our [AWS dual-region guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md).
 - [Helm (3.x)](https://helm.sh/docs/intro/install/) for installing and upgrading the [Camunda Helm chart](https://github.com/camunda/camunda-platform-helm).
 - [Kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the Kubernetes cluster.
 - [zbctl](./../../../apis-tools/cli-client/index.md) to interact with the Zeebe cluster.